 - Receiving tangible benefits: Consistently over the past ten years, cost-benefit calculations for Swiss firms have shown that the productive contribution of an apprentice in a typical Swiss host company exceeds the training costs by more than CHF 6,000 (~EUR 5,500) per apprenticeship.

-The cost benefit ratio is closely linked to each VET programme, there are branch specific studies available.
+The cost benefit ratio is closely linked to each VET-programme and there are branch specific studies available.

 - Strengthening the image: Customers become aware of the company taking their social responsibility seriously.